Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 * Tutorial - This is Priority #1 at the moment.
 * Boss Dungeons - They exist, but they aren't finalized.
 All the dungeons are built, but some enemies need finalizing and animations.
 * Music/SFX - I'm still working on adding more Music and SFX.
 Some scenes have Music and some actions have SFX, but not all.
-* Skill Guide - It's a whole mess and needs to be completely rebuilt.
+* Parity - The Woodcutting mechanic will be changed to match Mining, and Smithing layout will be changed to match Crafting.

 ## How Can You Help?